reno77/nextjs_truck_wash_test_app/README.md

 This project was developed entirely using Visual Studio Code with GitHub Copilot Chat in agent mode, showcasing the power of AI-assisted development.

+The main branch has a normal login
+The sso branch implements a Google account login

 ## Getting Started

 First, run the development server: